WalterMaroney/Cosmos.Cms/Documentation/Origin.md

 # Cosmos HL Origin Story

-The 2018 California fire season was the worst in that state's history.
-Almost 2 million acres burned, and tens of thousands of damanged or lost structures, and over 25 billion of of dollars in property damange.
-Strong winds and downed power lines contributed to the confligration.
-By the end 97 citizens and 6 fire fighters lost thier lives.
-85 of the fatalities were from the Camp Fire--which burned the Butte County town of Paridise to the ground.
+The 2018 California fire season was the worst in that state's history.vWinds and downed power lines cause fire to spread across 2 million acres, and tens of thousands of structures damaged or lost, and and over 25 billion of dollars worth in property damange.
+Nity seven citizens and six fire fighters lost thier lives that year.
+And 85 fatalities were due to a single fire, called the the "Camp Fire."
+The Butte County town of Paridise burnt to the ground.
+Thousands of people needed information.
+Most on cell phones over low-bandwidth connections.
+Up until then state websites assumed people would access websites at home--and with high bandwidth connections.

+With thousands of people with cell phones competing with limited bandwidth over streatched cell phone towers, existing state websites where not built with that in mind.

 ## Fall 2019 - Necessity

-October 2019 the winds and high fire danger were back.
-To prevent downed powerlines from igniting more fires, utilities shut off power to some three million customers.
-In mid October, the Kincade Fire ignited near Geyserville in Sonoma County.
-It would eventually force large scale evacuations of Healdsburg, Windsor and parts of Santa Rosa as strong winds drove the fire south and west.
-Getting near-realtime information about power shut off areas, fires, evacuations, and shelter locations out to the public became an imperative.
+Then in October 2019 the winds and high fire danger were back.
+This time to prevent downed powerlines from igniting more fires utilities cut power to some three million customers.
+But things got worse.

+Mid October the Kincade Fire ignited near Geyserville in Sonoma County.
+It forced mass evacuations of Healdsburg, Windsor and parts of Santa Rosa as strong winds drove the fire south and west.
+Tens of thousands of people were on the move and getting near-realtime information about power shut off areas, fires, evacuations, and shelter locations out to the public became an imperative.

-In response the Governors office with the Government Operations agency tasked the Department of Technology (CDT) to setup a website that consolidated important public information on a single website that performed well on low-bandwidth cell connections.
+In response the Governors office along with the Government Operations agency tasked the Department of Technology (CDT) to setup a website that consolidated important public information on a single website that performed well on low-bandwidth cell connections.
 Moreover the site was built to sustain sizable bursts of demand in the hundreds of thousands of users per hour.